 Even though it can recall a lot of salsa macha, true is there are some differences between that sauce and this mexican chili oil.

 Because of that and because I like to respect my own traditions, I didn’t call this recipe after the famous salsa.
-I promise I’ll post a recipe for that sauce; but for now, I’ll just leave you this family recipe as my grandma used to make it.
+I promise I’ll post a recipe for that salsa; but for now, I’ll just leave you this family recipe as my grandma used to make it.